92kns/shreks-swamp-reactapp/README.md

 # Shrek's Swamp React Application
 Based on the WesBos Sick Fits fullstack web application... but with a *Shrek twist!*

-### Currently hosted with Heroku/Prisma at this [LINK](https://shreks-swamp-next-prod.herokuapp.com/) using whatever free tier services and features are available.
+### Currently hosted with Heroku/Prisma at this [LINK](https://shreks-swamp-next-prod.herokuapp.com/) using whatever free tier services and features are available. (if the servers have been 'asleep' for a while you may need to wait several seconds and/or refresh a couple times)

 Minimal functionality, and will remain so to an extent.
 This was mainly for pedagogical reasons to get a better understanding of how some aspects of the fullstack process works (working with React components, handling Mutations/Queries client and server side, etc.).